sethmini-ruwinthi/Customer_behavior_analysis/README.md

 3.**Set Up the Database:**

-   *Create a PostgreSQL database named project_db.
+   *Create a PostgreSQL database named customer_behavior.

-   *Run the SQL scripts found in the sql/ folder to execute queries.
+   *Run the SQL scripts found in the folder to execute queries.

 4.**View the Power BI Dashboard:**

-   Open the .pbix file located in the dashboard/ folder using Power BI Desktop.
+   Open the .pbix file located in the folder using Power BI Desktop.
 Ensure your database connection parameters match your local PostgreSQL setup.